AmmanVMS/space.api/README.md

 You can edit the script to change whether a pressed switch means open or closed.

+In our case, we also have an LED attached to the swicth so you know if it connects.
+Pins: `black(5V) free red(GND) free free yellow(GPIO)`

 ## Checking the Status

 To check the status, run the